todogroup/osposurvey/2019/questions.md

 * HPE
 * Salesforce.com

-42. To what degree does a company’s participation in, and contributions to, the open source community influence your organization’s buying decisions? [again, recommend a standard likert scale from NONE to EXTREMELY/ESSENTIAL]
+42. To what degree does a company’s participation in, and contributions to, the open source community influence your organization’s buying decisions?
+*Extremely  [again, recommend a standard likert scale from NONE to EXTREMELY/ESSENTIAL]

 44. Thank you for taking the time to answer our questions.
 If you would like a copy of the results, please give us your email address.
 We will only use this email address to communicate with you about this survey.
 * Email